 The interlinked SEP can be specified using the ALL wildcard

-"seplink/linktopo = ["*,TCP,TCP,est-rel"]".
+"seplink/linktopo = ["*:TCP:TCP:est,rel"]".

 In this case the specified interlinkage behavior is valid to all matching SEPPs (i.e. only horizontal interlinkage, vertical interlinkage is specifically excluded, that is ALL wildcard excludes own TerminationID).
 In case a new SEP is added into the H.248 context later on, the ALL wildcarded interlinkage topology is applied as well to the new SEP.